Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Boss Fight - Mega Oogie, part 2]**

-This dance will actually damage you if you miss notes so be aware of that if you have a low amount of maximum health.
+This Dance Mode will actually damage you if you miss notes so be aware of that if you have a low amount of maximum health.

 Other than this, nothing much to say here.